-Students add course work to their schedule by enrolling through their WaveLink account.
+Students add coursework to their schedule by enrolling through their WaveLink account.
 Students requiring registration assistance may call (269) 927-8119 or visit the One-Stop Registration area on any LMC campus.
-Students may register for Open Entry/Open Exit or Open Exit/Defined Exit courses throughout the semester up to the last two weeks of the semester.
+Students may register for Open Entry/Open Exit and Open Entry/Defined Exit courses throughout the semester up to the last two weeks of the semester.

 To use their financial aid (this includes grants, most scholarships, loans, and work study), a student must be registered for all classes before the end of the add/drop period for the semester.
 This pertains to registration for all courses, including OE/OE, OE/DE and late starting classes.

-Students drop course work through their WaveLink account.
+Students drop coursework through their WaveLink account.
 Students requiring assistance to drop a course may call (269) 927-8119 or visit the One-Stop Registration area on any LMC campus.
 The student will receive a refund of any tuition and fees already paid for the dropped course.
-All Lake Michigan College refunds are distributed through Sallie Mae.
-Students must sign-up online via their LMC WaveLink account and select the method of refund they would prefer (paper check or direct deposit into a checking or savings account).
-Students who do not register online will automatically default to the paper check option.
+All Lake Michigan College refunds are distributed through a third-party.
 Students may drop a course only during the published drop dates.
-Late starting, Open Entry/Open Exit, and Open Entry/Defined Exit courses are permitted to be dropped up to the end of the third day after registration.
+Open Entry/Open Exit, and Open Entry/Defined Exit courses are permitted to be dropped up to the end of the third day after registration.

 - Discontinuing attendance in a class does not constitute dropping or withdrawing from a course.
 Failure to officially drop or withdraw from a course that the student is not attending will result in the grade earned according to grading criteria outlined in the course syllabus.
 A drop or withdrawal is not official until the student successfully completes and verifies the drop action in WaveLink or completes the appropriate withdrawal form and delivers it, in person, to the One-Stop Registration area on any LMC campus.
 No student should assume that an instructor has dropped or withdrawn him/her from a course.